-$$Weight per \ Footprint \ Adjusted \ GPM_i \ or \ CO2i = GPM_i - \left(Weight_i - \frac{\overline{Weight}}{Footprint} \times Footprint_i\right) \times \beta{weight}$$
+Weight per Footprint Adjusted GPM_i or CO2i = GPM_i - $$\left(Weight_i - \frac{Weight}{Footprint} \times Footprint_i \right) \times \beta{weight}$$

+The term in parentheses represents the vehicle's deviation from an "expected weight."
 That is, multiplying the average weight per footprint for a group of vehicles (cars or trucks) by a specific vehicle's footprint gives an estimate of the weight of that specific vehicle if it's density were "average," based on the MY 2008 fleet.
 Put another way, this factor represents what the weight is "expected" to be, given the vehicle's footprint, and based on the MY 2008 fleet.
 This "expected weight" is then subtracted from the vehicle's actual weight.
 Vehicles that are heavier than their "expected weight" will receive a positive value (i.e., a deflated fuel economy value) here, while vehicles that are lighter than their "expected weight" will receive a negative number (i.e., an inflated fuel economy value).